phac-nml/dynamic-tool-destination/README.md

 ## Testing
 ---
-To run the test suit on this project, from the root directory in the
-command line, type tox.
+To run the test suit on this project, from the root directory in the command line, type tox.
+**Note**: Tox version 1.6.0 or greater is required!

 To run specific parts of the testing:

 1. To run python 2.6 tests
 ```